Fifteen years ago the average runner was bigger. Before you Google it, I hope you’ll read on.

 Running is an English verb.
 Running is also an English noun, a gerund.
 As a gerund, running refers to the subculture consisting of every person who identifies him or herself as a runner or, gulp, a jogger, and every activity associated with the verbs running and jogging, including their countless mash-ups with marketing, sports apparel, sports gadgetry, sports medicine, sports psychology, magazines, books, and blogs.
 To say that running refers to a lot doesn’t begin to cut it.
 Running is a jungle.

 Like the word running, the word jungle is loaded with meaning.
 Apart from representing a specific kind of habitat, jungle denotes the following: 1.)
-Ajumble.
+Any confused mass or agglomeration of objects; jumble.
 2.)
-S maze.
-3.) survival.
-4.) competition.
+Something that baffles or perplexes; maze.
+3.)
+A scene of violence and struggle for survival.
+4.)
+A place or situation of ruthless competition.
 If the metaphor fits, lace it up.

 Running wasn’t built on the plan of a single master architect.
 There is no father of running, Pheidippides notwithstanding.
 Running did, however, have a primordial mother.
 Her name was necessity.
 Before there were settled communities, man sometimes ran from trouble and for his dinner.
 He sometimes ran on the battlefield.
 He sometimes still does.
 Running for sport didn’t properly begin until man no longer–as a rule–needed to run.
 That men and women are actually running more when there is less apparent need than ever is a phenomenon worthy of contemplation; it is the very thing that non runners find weird about running.
 Jack London, author of The Call of the Wild, believed that the code of one’s ancestral appetites and capacities is saved in a kind of system restore file in the brain.
 By “going back into the womb of time,” or heeding the call, London believed it possible to unzip this file and run its script.
 London’s “science” was at best dubious, but it is still intriguing to think that the fun run one finished last month may have involved digging in the survival tool kit of a remote uncle stalking a Kudu or a deer.
 “Thought I heard a rumbling/calling to my name,” sings John Fogerty in the song for which this article is named.
 Eleven million American runners make quite a rumble, indeed.